Los Angeles restores limits on homeless living in vehicles

-LOS ANGELES (AP) — Los Angeles has restored regulations barring people from sleeping at night in vehicles on residential streets or living anytime in vehicles within a block of parks, schools, preschools or daycare facilities.
+LOS ANGELES — Los Angeles has restored regulations barring people from sleeping at night in vehicles on residential streets or living anytime in vehicles within a block of parks, schools, preschools or daycare facilities.

 A recent count found more than 9,500 people live in vehicles throughout the city, and safe parking sites currently have room for fewer than 200 vehicles each night, according to the city’s Homeless Services Authority.

-The City Council unanimously approved regulations Tuesday that expired at the beginning of July.
+The City Council unanimously approved regulations Tuesday that had expired at the beginning of July.
 Democratic Mayor Eric Garcetti is expected to sign the measure extending the rules to January, the Los Angeles Times reported.

 Opponents cite inadequate housing, shelters and so-called safe parking sites for the homeless, while advocates cite a host of problems stemming from people living in vehicles, especially big RVs, in residential areas.